Sponsored

 Real People.
 Real Discoveries.
 Real Evidence.

-- nearly 200 photos and illustrations of archaeological discoveries that confirm the historicity of these individuals
+- more than 200 photos and illustrations of archaeological discoveries that confirm the historicity of these individuals

 - a rating for and information about each person, indicating how clearly archaeological evidence supports their historical identification